 - Kleinhans Music Hall: Considered one of the greatest concert halls in the entire country, the view of its reflecting pool and the First Presbyterian Church across the street is simply spectacular.
 Best shot in early morning or late afternoon.

-- Richardson-Olmsted Complex: Currently being restored as a boutique hotel and conference center, this National Historic Landmark is a towering masterpiece of American architecture.
+- Richardson-Olmsted Campus: Currently being restored as a boutique hotel and conference center, this National Historic Landmark is a towering masterpiece of American architecture.

-- Albright-Knox Art Gallery: On its expansive rear set of steps, you’ll quickly discover why so many Buffalo wedding parties decide to take pictures of their special day on this very spot.
+- Buffalo AKG Art Museum: On its expansive rear set of steps, you’ll quickly discover why so many Buffalo wedding parties decide to take pictures of their special day on this very spot.

 - Elevator Alley: This spot, at the junction of Hamburg and South Streets in the city’s Old First Ward, is a one-of-a-kind panorama of America’s industrial heartland.